segmentio/segment-docs/src/unify/linked-profiles/data-graph.md

 #### Relate between entities

+- `relationship`: A unique slug for the relationship, which is immutable and treated as a delete if you make changes.
+The slug must be in all lowercase and will support dashes or underscores (for example, `user-account` or `user_account`).
-- `relationship`: A unique name that will be referenced in the Audience builder.
+- `name`: A unique label that displays athroughout your Segment space.
-- `related_entity`: Your already defined entity.
+- `related_entity`: Reference the slug of your already defined entity.
 - `join_on`: Define relationships between two entity tables `[lefty entity name].[column name] = [right entity name].[column name]`.
      - Note that the entity name is a reference to the alias provided in the config and doesn't need to be the fully qualified table name.